python functions and scripts

 script name and arguments are captured in the list sys.argv

-after you import sys
+after you import sys, but use the

 argparse library instead